awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-data-output.md

 ## Confidence Score<a name="sms-output-confidence"></a>

-When you have more than one worker annotate a single task, your label results from annotation conslidation\.
+When you have more than one worker annotate a single task, your label results from annotation consolidation\.
 Ground Truth calculates a confidence score for each label\.
 A *confidence score* is a number between 0 and 1 that indicates how confident Ground Truth is in the label\.
 You can use the confidence score to compare labeled data objects to each other, and to identify the least or most confident labels\.

 You should not interpret the value of a confidence score as an absolute value, or compare confidence scores across labeling jobs\.
 For example, if all of the confidence scores are between 0\.98 and 0\.998, you should only compare the data objects with each other and not rely on the high confidence scores\.